sscotti/dicom-mcp/README.md

 calling_aet: "MCPSCU"
 ```
 > [!NOTE]
-DICOM-MCP is an open source project that is meant for clinical use, and it should therefore not be connected with live hospital databases or databases with patient-sensitive data.
+DICOM-MCP is an open source project that is not meant for clinical use, and it should therefore not be connected with live hospital databases or databases with patient-sensitive data.
 Doing this could lead to both loss of patient data, and patient data leaking onto the internet.

 ### (Optional) ORTHANC DICOM server
 If you don't have a DICOM server available, you can run a local ORTHANC server using Docker (UI at [http://localhost:8042](http://localhost:8042)):